-Company Overview
+Our Company

 We are a clinical stage biotechnology company headquartered in Palo Alto, California, focused on the development of therapeutics for unmet medical needs in chronic pain, inflammation and fibrosis by employing innovative research, and, where appropriate, combination therapy.
-Our Company was founded by several world-leading scientists in the biotechnology and pharmaceutical sectors.
-Our world-renowned scientists Prof. Sir Marc Feldmann, Prof. Lawrence Steinman, Prof. Raphael Mechoulam, recently deceased, Dr. Jonathan Rothbard, and Prof. Jagdeep Nanchahal have significant experience and significant previous success in drug discovery.
-The scientists are from the University of Oxford ("Oxford"), Stanford University and Hebrew University of Jerusalem (the "Hebrew University"), and the management team has extensive experience in financing and growing early-stage healthcare companies.
-Prof. Raphael Mechoulam passed away in March 2023, but his research at Hebrew University is being carried on by other scientists as noted later in this document under the "SCAs Platform" section.
+We were founded by Prof. Sir Marc Feldmann, Prof. Lawrence Steinman, Prof. Raphael Mechoulam, recently deceased, Dr. Jonathan Rothbard, and Prof. Jagdeep Nanchahal, all of whom are scientists in the biotechnology and pharmaceutical sectors with significant experience, and previous success, in drug discovery.
+Our management team has extensive experience in financing and growing early-stage healthcare companies.